syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Populate-Data.md

-N>**Note: If you want to display nodes in root level, exclude parent attribute or specify “0” in corresponding value.**
+N>**If you want to display nodes in root level, exclude parent attribute or specify “0” in corresponding value.**

 ## Local data